Core Speech-Language Pathology Program

 The Department of Speech & Hearing Sciences has the responsibility to ensure that its graduates can become fully competent and caring speech-language pathologists who function in a broad variety of clinical situations and render a wide spectrum of patient care.
 It is important that persons admitted possess the intelligence, integrity, compassion, humanitarian concern, and physical and emotional capacity necessary to practice in the profession.

 Admission to either of the Master of Science degree programs is based not only on academic achievement, but also on nonacademic factors that ensure that candidates can complete the essential functions of the academic program as required for graduation.
-The Department’s “Essential Functions” document outlines the five areas of essential skills and attributes candidates are expected to posses.
+The Department’s “Essential Functions” document outlines the five areas of essential skills and attributes candidates are expected to possess.
 All applicants should carefully review these essential abilities before completing the admission materials.

 Enrollment in the Core Speech-Language Pathology program is limited to approximately 18 students each year, and the application process is competitive.
 Candidates must meet the following entrance requirements to apply and should also review the UW Graduate School Admissions Requirements before applying.